jlapeyre/Symata.jl/README.md

 ##### Permutations

-Permutations(expr) give a list of all permuations of elements in expr.
+Permutations(expr) give a list of all permutations of elements in expr.